mindsandthings/Obsidian_Repo/3. Resources/x477 Indexing course/Module 6/Editing and proofreading indexes.md

 	4. Where else might readers look for it?
 Create *See* entries instead of doubleposting.
 2. Main headings are primary access points for readers.
 Subheadings present related aspects of the main headings broken down for easier access by the reader.

 What is this about?
-Am I catching the themes?
+Am I catching the named themes and relationships?
+Are there implicit themes/relationships I'm missing?

+Omit "A", "an", and "the" whenever possible incl from subheadings

 Parallel construction
 Grammatical relationships without inversions and with the keyword first Noun or noun phrase
 Avoid inversions when possible
-Avoid articles, prepositions, and conjunctions when possible (include only when necessary for meaning)
+Avoid articles, prepositions, and conjunctions when possible (include only when necessary for meaning) Do not make the main heading an adjective in subentry construction (e.g., not "hair: color") Reflect the author's terms
+Avoid overanalysis (a subheading or two for every locator)

 -   All of the main topics are listed in the index as main headings.